wpilibsuite/SmartDashboard/README.md

 Welcome to the WPILib project.
 This repository contains the SmartDashboard project.

+SmartDashboard is deprecated and will be removed for 2027 due to its usage of Network Tables v3.
+Users can find [additional modern dashboard options here](https://docs.wpilib.org/en/stable/docs/software/dashboards/dashboard-intro.html)

 - [WPILib Mission](#wpilib-mission)
 - [Getting SmartDashboard](#getting-smartdashboard)
 - [Building SmartDashboard](#building-smartdashboard)